 If you're already someone who is known to swig mouthwash, it's possible that the bottle you currently use for the express purpose of fixing bad mask breath or refreshing the bad taste in your mouth isn't effective for boosting your mouth's health.
-Below, dentists provide a breakdown of what to look for in a mouthwash for gums and their favorite options to buy so you can maximize your oral care routine and preserve the health of your pearly whites.
+Below, dentists provide a breakdown of what to look for in a mouthwash for gums, some much needed dental health tips, and their favorite options to buy so you can maximize your oral care routine and preserve the health of your pearly whites.

-There are several mouthwash formulations, and they're intended for different specific uses, all of which promote oral health.
-“The purpose of mouthwash is to decrease microbes in our mouth, which helps with gum disease and cavities,” says, Sage Pollack, DMD, owner and general dentist at Dentistry of Colorado.
+There are several gum-friendly mouthwash formulations, and they're intended for different specific uses (the top mouthwash for gum inflammation may not be the best for someone with canker sores), all of which promote oral health.
+“The purpose of gum-cleaning mouthwash is to decrease microbes in our mouth, which helps with gum disease and cavities,” says, Sage Pollack, DMD, owner and general dentist at Dentistry of Colorado.

-"The purpose of mouthwash is to decrease microbes in our mouth, which helps with gum disease and cavities.” —Sage Pollack, DMD
+"The purpose of mouthwash for gum health is to decrease microbes in our mouth, which helps with gum disease and cavities.” —Sage Pollack, DMD

 If the mouthwash is for gum disease or gingival inflammation, you want more of an antimicrobial-based mouthwash for your gums.
 In general, the best mouthwash for gums will have antimicrobial ingredients, like chlorhexidine, chlorine dioxide, cetylpyridinium chloride.

 But keep in mind that mouthwash for gum health and cavity prevention are related: Tooth decay can, after all, lead to gum disease.
 And since both gum disease and cavities can cause bad breath, by using a mouthwash geared toward gum and teeth health, you're really preventing future breath issues, as well.

 What To Avoid in Your Mouthwash